 The Problem with Traditional GIS Tools

-When they’re designing fiber networks, engineers typically use GIS tools like Google Earth and ESRI to create maps that show where the fiber cables go.
+When they’re designing fiber networks, engineers typically use GIS tools like Google Earth and ESRI to create GIS maps that show where the fiber cables go.
 These maps have information about each fiber such as location and various properties.
-However, these maps only show a general overview of the network and don’t give detailed information about each fiber splice.
+However, GIS maps only show a general overview and don’t give detailed information about each fiber splice.

 A Better Alternative: Fiber Mapping Software

-OSP diagrams, or Outside Plant diagrams, are a big step up from basic GIS diagrams.
-OSP software, aka fiber mapping software, helps engineers create and manage fiber optic, cable, and wireless networks on GIS maps like OpenStreetMap or Google maps satellite.
+An OSP platform, aka fiber mapping software, helps engineers create and manage fiber optic, fiber cables, and wireless networks on GIS maps like OpenStreetMap or Google Maps satellite.
 In addition to powerful visualization, it also has extra features that help organizations manage capacity and plan for future growth.

 OpenStreetMap in netTerrain OSP